typesafehub/prod-suite-management-doc/guides/k8-akka-cluster/src/main/paradox/index.md

 # Deploying clustered Akka applications on Kubernetes

+[Akka Cluster](http://doc.akka.io/docs/akka/2.5.3/scala/common/cluster.html) is a fault-tolerant peer-to-peer cluster membership service.
+[Kubernetes](https://kubernetes.io/), an open-source solution for container orchestration, provides several features that are a great fit for running applications built with Akka Cluster.
+This guide will cover how you can take your Akka Cluster application and configure it to run ontop of Kubernetes, taking advantage of its many standard features.

 ## The challenge

 Deploying an Akka cluster on Kubernetes presents the following challenges: